-Everywhere I go, I see people wearing shoes that are poorly fitted—my wife loves to point out women whose toes are hanging over the edge of their sandals.
+Here's why we decided to create a shoe-fitting guide.
+Everywhere we go, we see people wearing shoes that are poorly fitted—especially groups of women whose toes are hanging over the edge of their sandals.
 Sound familiar?
 Are you looking at shoes, right now, that you bought online (and still wear) even though your feet hurt every time you wear them?

-Unfortunately, I see this issue a lot—apparently, almost 90% of all women willingly wear shoes that are too tight for their feet!
+Unfortunately, we see this issue a lot—apparently, almost 90% of all women willingly wear shoes that are too tight for their feet!
 How can you tell if your poorly fitted shoes are causing you harm?
-Read on for my four tell-tale signs.
+Read on for our four tell-tale signs.
 If you check off one or more warnings, it’s time to invest in a different pair of shoes!
-(Don’t worry, I’ve got tips for that, as well.
+(Don’t worry, we’ve got tips for that, as well.
 Want a hint?
 The first will be trying those shoes on in person before you make a purchase.)
-But first, let's review the basics of shoe fit.
+But first, let's review what to look for in a sneaker.

 1. Your toes touch the tip of your shoe